yixinzou/yixinzou.github.io/group.md

 <h3>Apply through MPI-SP affiliated programs</h3>

-If you apply through one of these programs, your application could also be considered by other faculty at MPI-SP and across <a href="https://www.cis.mpg.de/">CS@MPI</a> if there is a match.
+Applications to these programs are reviewed by faculty across several Max Planck Institutes performing computer science research, i.e., <a href="https://www.cis.mpg.de/">CS@MPI</a>.
+Please make sure to mention my name (e.g., when you are asked to identify potential faculty advisors and in your research statement) to help me identify your application.

 <ul>
 <li><a href="https://www.cis.mpg.de/cs-max-planck/">CS@Max Planck doctoral program</a></li>
 <li><a href="https://www.cs.umd.edu/maryland-max-planck">Maryland Max Planck Ph.D.
 Program</a> (students apply to the UMD graduate program first with the option to be considered for the joint program)</li>
 <li><a href="https://www.cis.mpg.de/internships/">CS@Max Planck internship program</a> (open to Bachelor's, Master's, and doctoral students as well as individuals from industry interested in gaining academic research experience)</li>
 </ul>

-Please make sure to mention my name (e.g., when you are asked to identify potential faculty advisors and in your research statement) to help me identify your application.

 <h3>Apply to me individually</h3>